-Oakland County High School Senior Photos Shot To Bring Out The Real You!
+Oakland County High School Senior Photos That Bring Out The Real You!

-• I photography sessions M-TH (my weekends are taken over by weddings) and schedule the senior photo sessions at 3:00 and 4:30 in the afternoon when the light is the most flattering and interesting.
+• I photography sessions M-TH (my weekends are taken over by weddings) and schedule the senior photo sessions at 3:00 and 4:30 and 6:00 in the afternoon when the light is the most flattering and interesting.
 I also do have evenings available if need be.
 I try to stick pretty close to Troy and have chosen a nice variety of locations that work really well for portraits (check out my locations.
-The first senior to pick a timeslot dictates where the shoot will be, so e-mail me if you're interested in seeing where I'll be in the next coming weeks.
+The first senior to pick a time slot dictates where the session will be, so e-mail me if you're interested in seeing where I'll be in the next coming weeks.
 As fall progresses, my times will be adjusted for limited daylight.
 If you have your heart set on a unique location, please book a 2 hour session.

-~ My photography sessions start right on time, so please be aware that if you are late you are cutting into precious shooting time and will have fewer photos.
+• My photography sessions start right on time, so please be aware that if you are late you are cutting into precious session time and will have fewer photos.

-~ Most seniors can manage about three outfit changes during a one hour shoot.
+• Most seniors can manage about three outfits during a one hour session.
 Try to stay away from solid whites if you can, but feel free to bring outfits that YOU like!

 Also bring anything along that's important to you.
 Not only do I try to get a sense of who you are at this time in your life, but I try to get a sense of where you're going and who you'll become.
 I know... sounds really esoteric, but I love that out of all the photos I take I'll see some where you'll look young and some where you'll look like what you'll look like in ten years.

-~ Start the session with you most formal outfit or the one the wrinkles the easiest so I can shoot it while it's fresh looking!
+• Start the session with you most formal outfit or the one the wrinkles the easiest so I can photograph it while it's fresh looking!
 If you have a lot of things (and most seniors do), please bring a rolling bag or suitcase to store all your outfits in so you can bring them along with us.

-~ I usually get my best, most natural looking photos when the parent is not nearby.
-Of course you're welcome to come along, but I do ask that you steer clear of the process.
-Often seniors take parents comments as criticism.
+• I usually get my best, most unique and most natural looking photos when the parent is not nearby.
+Of course you're welcome to have them come along, but I do ask that parents steer clear of the process.
+Often seniors take the parent's comments as criticism.
 At least that's how it's received.
 So parents, please don't worry.
 I photograph a lot, I have a LOT of experience and your senior and I are collaborating on this process.
 We work really well together and have fun.
 I know what a fake smile looks like and when nobody's having fun anymore.
 I usually see those when a parent is hovering, brushing the senior's hair (with the hand they just spat in) hissing "T-e-e-e-e-t-h"!
 Just about all seniors report that it feels really weird having their parents around during the session!

-~ Wear glasses?
-If you wear transistion lenses, DO NOT BRING THEM!
-Empty frames work best, but your regular ones are fine too!
+• Wear glasses?
+If you wear transition lenses, DO NOT BRING THEM!
+Empty frames work best with fewer flash reflections.

-Ladies...
-The day of the shoot is not the time to try out a new hair style or makeup.
+LADIES … The day of the session is not the time to try out a new hair style or makeup.
 I know you want to look your best, but you also want to look like YOU!
 Please don't wear any glitter or "dewy" makeup... you will look shiny and sweaty in the photos!
 Also don't use fake eyelashes unless you wear them often... you'll look sleepy in the bulk of your photos.

-Guys...
-If someone's forcing you to wear a tie and you don't know how to tie one, have somebody who does do up your favorites beforehand so you can slip them on easily.
-Also if you're a five o'clock shadow guy, gently shave a few hours before the shoot so you won't look all stubbly or hacked up!
+GUYS … If someone's forcing you to wear a tie and you don't know how to tie one, have somebody who does do up your favorites beforehand so you can slip them on easily.
+Also if you're a five o'clock shadow guy, gently shave a few hours before the session so you won't look all stubbly or hacked up!